CARM 5000 - Foundations and Development of Conflict Resolution & Peace Studies (3 credits)

 CARM 6450 - M.S.
 Capstone (3 credits)

 This course will introduce students to the practical aspects of the scholarship of engagement approach.
 It will provide students with a unique opportunity to examine real cases of conflict resolution programs from the moment an idea emerges, through the design, implementation, execution, to the evaluation stage, all with the guidance and commentary of the authors of the projects.
 The course will focus on interventions in the areas of teaching, research and service, and the specific examples studied will reflect the past and ongoing scholarship of engagement initiatives undertaken by all faculty of the department.
-Class activities will involve a close collaboration between the course participants and all faculty at the department of DCAR.
+Class activities will involve a close collaboration between the course participants and all faculty at the department.
 The delivery methods will include reading, lectures, and experiential learning exercises.